Risks of heterogeneously persistent higher moments: Persistence of the Higher Order Moments Risks

 \subsection{Data}

-Our empirical analysis focuses on two main datasets.
-Firstly the U.S. stocks, and secondly the exchange-traded funds (ETFs) that recently grew in popularity since they provide an easy and cheap form of diversification.
-The main reason we chose the ETF data in addition to the usually studied U.S. equities is that they cover variety of different securities in terms of asset classes, industrial sectors, market cap, and most importantly country of origin.
-Including the ETFs ensure robustness of our estimation to the ``academic home bias puzzle''.

-We analyze high-frequency intraday data about all companies listed on the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and NASDAQ that have been constituents of the S\&P 500 index over the period from January 1998 until August 2018.
-We also analyze Exchange Traded Funds traded on NYSE ARCA during the same period.\footnote{The data were obtained from Tick Data and Quant Quote databases. } We record prices every five minutes starting 9:30 EST and construct five-minute log-returns for the period 9:30 EST to 16:00 EST for a total of 78 intraday returns.
+We analyze high-frequency intraday data about all stocks from New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and NASDAQ included in the CRSP database.
+We record prices every five minutes starting 9:30 EST and construct five-minute log-returns for the period 9:30 EST to 16:00 EST for a total of 78 intraday returns.
 We construct the five- minute grid by using the last recorded price within the preceding five-minute period, and we consider excess returns as required by our empirical model outlined later in the text.
 A ``coarse'' five-minute sampling scheme aims to balance the bias induced by market microstructure effects and mirrors common practice in the literature.

-After data cleaning, we are left with the cross-section of 367 stocks and 100 ETFs covering the period of 01/2010 to 11/2018.\footnote{The dataset ends after 08/2018 in case of stocks.} The daily (weekly) return of an asset is constructed from dividends and splits adjusted prices as an excess return of a logarithmic difference between opening and closing price for a given period.
+After data cleaning, we are left with the cross-section of 12 231 stocks covering the period from 01/2000 to 12/2022.\footnote{The data cleaning contains following steps.
+For each month $m$ we omit stocks with price less than 1USD (we use 5 USD threshold as a robustness check) on the last trading day of month $m-1$.
+Then, we also omit stocks whose return fell into the top/bottom percentile of all stocks returns on the last trading day of month $m - 1$.} The daily return of an asset is constructed from dividends and splits adjusted prices as an excess return of a logarithmic difference between opening and closing price for a given period.
 We use the 3-month Treasury Bill rate as the risk-free rate.
+We perform the empirical exercise using daily returns as well as daily measures of higher moments risks since the daily frequency is crucial to distinguish the transitory and persistent components and capture especially the transitory fluctuations in the higher moments risks.